scikit-tda/DREiMac/README.md

 ## Running the tests

-You can run the tests by running the following commands from the root directory of a clone of this repository.
+If you want to check that your local installation is running properly, you may run the tests by running the following commands from the root directory of a clone of this repository.

 ```bash
 pip install pytest